sebakocz/parroting-parrot/README.md

 # ParrotingParrot - A friendly feather of Collective, The Community Created Card Game

 ## Commands
 List of usable commands.
-Case sensitive.
+Case-sensitive.

 ### !top10
 Shows a list of the top10 cards from current voting week.